liqiangsu/InterviewQuestionTradingAPI/README.md

 ```

 ## Tasks
 You tasks are to complete these **controllers and services** to full fill the following requirements.
-The controllers and services are already created created,
+The controllers and services are already created

 ### Symbol API
 1. GET /api/symbols